midtown-ai/www/docs/glossary/c.md

 ## Correlation

- :warning: Correlation is not causation!
+/// warning | Correlation is not causation!
+///

  Correlation refers to the statistical relationship between two variables.
 In other words, it measures the extent to which two variables are related to each other.